sharetribe/flex-docs/src/docs/tutorials/04-edit-email-templates-with-flex-cli/index.md

 The `process list` command prints out all the processes and their latest versions.
 You want to pick the correct process and version from this list.
-In this tutorial we will use the `preauth-with-nightly-booking` process, version 1.
+In this tutorial we will use the `preauth-nightly-booking` process, version 1.

 Let's pull that process version:

 ```
-flex-cli process pull --process preauth-with-nightly-booking --version 1 --path process -m my-test-marketplace
+flex-cli process pull --process preauth-nightly-booking --version 1 --path process -m my-test-marketplace
 ```

 This will create a `process/` directory that has all the process files